UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: This is a GNU/Linux CLI World
 <img src="https://raw.githubusercontent.com/UoM-ResPlat-DevOps/SpartanIntro/master/Images/gnulinux.png" align="center" height="25%" width="25%" vspace="5" hspace="5" />
-* In November 2015 of the Top 500 Supercomputers worldwide, every single machine used a  "UNIX­like" operating system; 98.8% used Linux, 1.2% used AIX.
+* In November 2016 of the Top 500 Supercomputers worldwide, every single machine used a  "UNIX­like" operating system; 99.6% used Linux, 0.4% others.
 -- *Slide End* --

 -- *Slide* --